flipacholas/Architecture-of-consoles/articles/nes.md

 ## Audio

-A dedicated component called **Audio Processing Unit** or 'APU' for short provides this functionality.
+A dedicated component called **Audio Processing Unit** (APU) provides this service.
 Ricoh embedded it inside the CPU chip to avoid unlicensed cloning of both CPU and APU.

+### Functionality

-This audio chip is a **Programmable Sound Generator** (PSG), which means that it can only produce pre-defined wave-forms.
+This audio chip is a **Programmable Sound Generator** (PSG), which means that it can only produce pre-defined waveforms.

-The APU has five channels of audio, each one is reserved for a specific wave-form.
-The music data is found in the Program ROM.
+The APU has five channels of audio – each one reserved for a specific waveform.
+The music data is found in the program ROM.

-Each wave-form contains different properties that can be altered to produce a specific note, sound or volume.
+Each waveform contains different properties that can be altered to produce a specific note, sound or volume.

 These five channels are continuously mixed and sent through the audio signal.

 Let's now discuss the type of wave-forms synthesised by the APU: